This blog may contain affiliate links. Read our disclosure policy for more info.

 Pacific Edge Ecolodge is an environment-friendly bed and breakfast in the town of Dominical.
 I fell in love with this small beach town because of its laidback lifestyle with gorgeous beaches, and lush jungles surrounding it.

-This ecolodge gives you a great view of it all as it’s set 600 feet above the incredible coast and is surrounded by rainforest and one of the top wildlife rescue centers in Costa Rica on the other side.
+This ecolodge gives you a great view of it all as it’s set 600 feet (183 meters) above the incredible coast and is surrounded by rainforest and one of the top wildlife rescue centers in Costa Rica on the other side.

 This property has taken sustainable measures to protect the environment including removing the use of plastic items like straws, water bottles, cups, etc., giving guests the option to reuse towels and opt out of daily room cleaning, serving meals made from local ingredients, and having green space on the property.